deepinsight/insightface/web-demos/swapping_discord/README.md

 9. Note that the ``INSwapper`` context menu can also work on user uploaded images in your Discord channel.

+## FAQ

+Q: Can I list my registered ID list?

+A: Yes, use ``/listid`` command.

+Q: Are there any restrictions on ID names?

+A: All ID names can only be alphabets and numbers, and cannot exceed 8 characters.
+The total number of registered IDs cannot exceed 10.

+Q: Can I delete my registered IDs?

+A: You can use ``/delid`` and ``/delall`` commands to delete registered IDs.

+Q: Support multi-facial replacement?

+A: Yes, you can input a comma splitted idname list, such as ``/setid me,you,him,her``.
+You can also use the ``_`` symbol to indicate no-replacement(e.g. ``/setid me,_,him``).

 ## Other notes:

-1. You can use ``/listid`` command to list all the registered IDs.
-The total number of registered IDs cannot exceed 10.
-And also you can use ``/delid`` and ``/delall`` commands to delete registered IDs.
-2. The registered ID name can only be alphabets and numbers, and cannot exceed 8 characters.
-3. For multi-facial replacement, you can input a comma splitted idname list, such as ``/setid me,you,him,her``
-4. You can overwrite old ID features by re-uploading with the same ID name.
-5. Front-view, high quality, no glasses, no heavy bangs ID photos are prefered.
+1. Front-view, high quality, no glasses, no heavy bangs ID photos are prefered.
-6. If you don't want to upload your ID photo, you can use the insightface python package to generate your own facial ID features and save them as a .npy file, where shape=(512,), for uploading.
+2. If you don't want to upload your ID photo, you can use the insightface python package to generate your own facial ID features and save them as a .npy file, where shape=(512,), for uploading.
-7. Each Discord account can execute 50 commands per day to avoid automated scripts.
+3. Each Discord account can execute 50 commands per day to avoid automated scripts.
-8. This is in early development stage, so we cannot guarantee that the result will be great in every cases.
+4. This is in early development stage, so we cannot guarantee that the result will be great in every cases.
-9. Please use it for personal entertainment purposes only.
-10. If there's any problem, please join our Discord group: [link](https://discord.gg/65Ma47ymPc)
+5. If there's any problem, please join our Discord group: [link](https://discord.gg/65Ma47ymPc)